The Protests Started Over A Month Ago. What Has Changed?

 Advertisement

 Advocates are also asking for real change, rather than symbolic gestures.
-While officials like D.C.
-Mayor Muriel Bowser and New York City Mayor Bill de Blasio have named plazas in honor of Black Lives Matter and had “BLACK LIVES MATTER” murals and words painted on streets, activists have said and shown that they want much more than PR stunts that don’t provide any material change.
-Still, the ever-growing size of the movement has continued to ignite people's passion to keep protesting and organizing for real justice.
+While officials like DC Mayor Muriel Bowser and New York City Mayor Bill de Blasio have named plazas in honour of Black Lives Matter and had “BLACK LIVES MATTER” murals and words painted on streets, activists have said and shown that they want much more than PR stunts that don’t provide any material change.
+Still, the ever-growing size of the movement has continued to ignite people's passion to keep protesting and organising for real justice.

 Advertisement